fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 An open issue has exactly one type amongst:

+* *needs-triage* for new user issues
 * a *candidate*
 * a *product backlog* entry
 * a *sprint backlog* entry

 An issue:

+* can be created by a user.
+It must then be labelled as *needs-triage*
-* can be created by an individual developer or user.
+* can be created by an individual developer.
 It must then label as a *candidate*.
+* can be moved from *needs-triage* to *candidate* by a team developer.
+The team developer ensures it contains necessary information and is explicit enough.
+Team developer can also add *misc* labels.
 * can be moved to the *product backlog* by the product owner or with explicit validation of the product owner
-* can be moved to the *sprint backlog* during sprint planning by the developers
+* can be moved to the *sprint backlog* during sprint planning by the team developers
 * is closed and marked *done* when it is completed.
 If it belongs to the *sprint backlog*, it should keep this label until the end of the current sprint.

 A closed issue has exactly one type amongst: